 (See also Overview of Sexual Dysfunction in Men Overview of Sexual Dysfunction in Men In men, sexual dysfunction refers to difficulties engaging in sexual intercourse.
 Sexual dysfunction encompasses a variety of disorders that affect Sex drive (libido) The ability to achieve... read more .)

 Every man occasionally has a problem achieving an erection, and such occurrences are considered normal.
-Erectile dysfunction occurs when a man is
+Erectile dysfunction (ED) occurs when a man is

 Never able to achieve an erection

-Achieves erection briefly but not long enough for intercourse
+Repeatedly achieves erection briefly but not long enough for intercourse

 Achieves effective erection inconsistently

 ED is called primary if the man has never been able to attain or sustain an erection.

 ED is called secondary if it is acquired later in life by a man who was previously able to attain erections.